 - He was co-director of the L.A.
-Center for the Study of Urban Poverty, an organization focused on developing graduate and undergraduate curriculum and top-notch research on social welfare policy and urban poverty.
+Center for the Study of Urban Poverty, an organization focused on developing graduate and undergraduate curricula and top-notch research on social welfare policy and urban poverty.

 - Along with Thomas M. Shapiro, Melvin Oliver co-authored a book entitled “Black Wealth/White Wealth: A New Perspective on Racial Inequity.”
 The book later won the Distinguished Scholarly Publication Award from the American Sociological Association.

-- He co-edited the Prismatic Metropolis: Inequality in Los Angeles, authored more than 50 scholarly publications and a handful of special journal issues.
+- He co-edited the Prismatic Metropolis: Inequality in Los Angeles and authored more than 50 scholarly publications and a handful of special journal issues.